Meet young professionals in European Standardization: Monika Mlakić, from Croatia

 My name is Monika Mlakić.
 I am currently employed as Operations Manager at Digital Construction Technologies Group Hrvatska.

-In addition to heading the development of its Croatian office, as Information Manager I am responsible for information management and Building Information Modelling technology (BIM), coordinating various European projects such as data centres, health institutions, and residential and business premises.
+In addition to heading the development of Croatian office, as Information Manager I am responsible for information management and BIM (Building information Management) coordination, and problem-solving on various European projects such as data centres, health institutions, and residential and business premises.

 In addition to everyday work, I am the Regional Lead for Croatia in Women in BIM and President of the Centre for Digital Built Croatia, which I am extremely proud of.